Home

 Federal LicenseVariesAlcohol, firearmsFederal Agency

-Pro Tip: Use the SBA License Finder — enter ZIP + business type → instant list.
+Pro Tip: Use the SBA License Finder — enter ZIP + business type → instant list of required licenses.

-5 Steps to Get Legally Set Up (2025) - My Exact Process
+5 Steps to Get Your Shopify Business Legally Set Up (2026)

 After getting that $250 fine, I spent 6 hours researching and calling government offices.
 Here’s the streamlined version that would’ve saved me days of stress: